Xavier9989/API/src/en/Offlinepayment/Balancetransfer.md

 # 7.4 balanceTransfer

-## This API is provided by SKYPAY and is requested by partners to perform balance exchange between different entities.
+## This API is provided by SKYPAY and is requested by partners to perform balance exchange between different entities

 ### Input parameters